Family Law Attorney Stockton

 Separating from one you’ve been committed to for however many number of years is sometimes scary and almost always extremely painful… especially when children are involved.
 It can be a confusing and frustrating time and the process can be emotionally draining… taking a toll on all parties.

 Understanding these truths, Attorney Davalos will listen not only to your desired outcome, but also to your fears, concerns and frustrations.
 His goal is always to lessen the pain as much as possible during the process by clearly communicating, being honest and having high integrity.
 He will “go to bat” on your behalf and has successfully settled others’ cases with positive results for all involved.

-My wife wants a divorce.
-We have two beautiful teenage children.
-Are our kids allowed to decide who they want to live with?
+Are the kids allowed to decide who they want to live with during a divorce?

 Unfortunately, children do not have the final say in where they get to live HOWEVER, they can be heard if they are of sufficient age and have a capacity to reason, but the court will control the examination of a child witness to protect the best interest of the child.
 Judges look at all the facts of the case, hear the attorneys’ and divorcing parents’ statements and make a judgment based on facts and your family’s particular circumstances.